jasti/amp-ads-testing/README.md

 ###Gotchas
-* Beware of Doubeclick specific extensions, they seem to mess with Doubleclick specific tags.
-Instead, use the latest chromium build where you don't have 3rd party plugins installed.
+* Beware of Doubeclick specific chrome extensions, they seem to mess with Doubleclick specific tags.
+Instead, use the latest chromium build where you don't have 3rd party extensions installed.

 * If you are trafficking a 3rd party AdX tag, make sure the AdX account is linked in DFP, else the 3rd party tag will not return an ad.